It (2017 film)

-It (titled onscreen as It Chapter One) is a 2017 American supernatural horror film directed by Andy Muschietti and written by Chase Palmer, Cary Fukunaga, and Gary Dauberman.
-It is the first of a two-part adaptation of the 1986 novel of the same name by Stephen King, primarily covering the first chronological half of the book, as well as the second adaptation following Tommy Lee Wallace's 1990 miniseries.
+It (titled onscreen as It Chapter One) is a 2017 American supernatural horror film directed by Andy Muschietti and written by Chase Palmer, Cary Joji Fukunaga, and Gary Dauberman.
+It is the first of a two-part adaptation of the 1986 novel of the same name by Stephen King, as well as the second adaptation following Tommy Lee Wallace's 1990 miniseries.
 Starring Jaeden Lieberher and Bill Skarsgård, the film was produced by New Line Cinema, KatzSmith Productions, Lin Pictures, and Vertigo Entertainment.
-Set in the fictional town of Derry, Maine, the film tells the story of The Losers' Club (Lieberher, Jeremy Ray Taylor, Sophia Lillis, Finn Wolfhard, Chosen Jacobs, Jack Dylan Grazer, and Wyatt Oleff), a group of seven outcast children who are terrorized by the eponymous being which emerges from the sewer and appears in the form of Pennywise the Dancing Clown (Skarsgård), only to face their own personal demons in the process.
+Set in the fictional town of Derry, Maine, the film tells the story of The Losers' Club, a group of seven outcast children who are terrorized by the eponymous being which emerges from the sewer in the form of Pennywise the Dancing Clown (Skarsgård), and face their own personal demons as the monster torments them.

-Development of the theatrical film adaptation of It began in March 2009 when Warner Bros. started discussing that they would be bringing it to the big screen, with David Kajganich planned to direct, before being replaced by Fukunaga in June 2012.
-After Fukunaga dropped out as the director in May 2015, Muschietti was signed on to direct the film in June 2015.
-He talks of drawing inspiration from 1980s films such as The Howling (1981), The Thing (1982), The Goonies (1985), Stand by Me (1986) and Near Dark (1987) and cited the influence of Steven Spielberg.
-During the development, the film was moved to New Line Cinema division in May 2014.
+Development began in March 2009 by Warner Bros., with David Kajganich planned to direct, before being replaced by Fukunaga in June 2012.
+Fukunaga dropped out in May 2015 and was replaced by Muschietti in June.
+He drew inspiration from 1980s films including The Howling (1981), The Thing (1982), The Goonies (1985), Stand by Me (1986) and Near Dark (1987), and cited the influence of Steven Spielberg.
+The film was moved to New Line Cinema division in May 2014.
 Principal photography began in Toronto on June 27, 2016, and ended on September 21, 2016.
-The locations for It were in the Greater Toronto Area, including Port Hope, Oshawa, and Riverdale.
-Benjamin Wallfisch was hired in March 2017 to compose the film's musical score.
+It was filmed on locations in the Greater Toronto Area, including Port Hope, Oshawa, and Riverdale.
+Benjamin Wallfisch was hired in March 2017 to compose the musical score.